There are many ways to tell one's story. Here is one of them. (I hope a second one will be forthcoming shortly).

 This of course did not happen in a vacuum.
 I was for a long time appreciative of the Japanese and Chinese calligraphic tradition, and their artistic esthetic.
 I was also aware of the Zen Calligraphy tradition.
 When one studies one of the Zen arts, one does not simply study to learn the techniques of the art.
 You may have noticed that many of the Japanese arts end with the word "do" - Aikido, Judo, etc. Calligraphy is called Shodo.
 "Do" means "the way" - meaning a way of life, a way to grow and develop as a human - to learn about oneself and to learn the nature of "reality".
 In this search one has to face the obstacle of one's ego.
 If one can get past this, one encounters one's true self.
 It is with one's true self that one can have significant encounters - whether with the divine, nature, fellow human beings or even just the brush.

 I stated in the beginning that there has always been a parallel to my Jewish learning.
-Here too, at around the same time I was reading about Zen I was also learning Chassidut and to my astonishment (or perhaps not) I find very similar terms being used.
+Here too, at around the same time I was reading about Zen I was also learning certain Chassidut texts and found it enlightening to find very similar terms being used.
 Whether it is of bittul atzmi (a transparency of the ego) or preparing oneself to be a vessel for something higher to flow through one's self, or in the Pryshischa and Kotsk tradition, the severe demand for authenticity and one's personal truth.

 I am of course not in any way claiming that Zen and Chassidut are the same - - but I do feel that their concerns in many areas overlap.